 We believe it is important to bring cyber security awareness and education to schools so that we can help pupils to protect themselves and attract some of them to study cyber security or computing related subjects in the future.

-Below are some example or our outreach activity with schools:
+Below are some examples of our outreach activity with schools: